 Rotator cuff repair surgery

-The shoulder joint itself is formed between the humeral head, which is the ball shape at the top of the upper arm bone, and the socket on the flat shoulder blade.
+The shoulder is a ball and socket joint.
+It’s made up of the humeral head, which is the ball shape at the top of the upper arm bone (humerus), and the socket (glenoid) on the flat shoulder blade.

 The rotator cuff is the name given to the group of four shoulder muscles and the tendons that surround the shoulder joint.
 Tendons are strong bands of tissue that connect muscles to bones.

-In the shoulder joint, the muscles are attached to the shoulder blade and become the tendons attached to the top of the arm bone (humerus); these keep the humeral head and the glenoid stable so that the ball is centred in the socket.
+In the shoulder joint, each rotator cuff muscle is connected to the humeral head by tendons.
+These keep the glenoid stable so that the ball is centred in the socket.
 When you move your arm, the rotator cuff muscles contract.
 This stops the head of the humerus from sliding out of the socket, keeping it in place while allowing for a full range of motion and controlling those movements.

 • A feeling of weakness when you raise your arm or move your arm from the shoulder